 Hang up your makeup brushes girls and go in with the digits for a typical seventies freestyle finish.

 Neutral was the name of the game so the pout was nearly always glossed in muted shades of pink, peach or nude.
 As for lip-liner, that was a real no-go.
 Meanwhile Debbie Harry rocked a bright red lip like nobody’s business.
 You gotta love a rebel rock chick.

 The over-plucked thin brow of the seventies is enough to have Cara D wincing in her onesie.
 It’s miles away from the thick and full style of today but Marie Helvin wears it so well we’re tempted to tweeze.

 Farrah Fawcett’s flawless sun-kissed skin left women everywhere balmy for bronzer.
 The pale doll-like skin of yore gave way to Californian pores with that carefree breezy beach vibe.

 When working with Olivia Wilde on her new film Rush, Fae got creative with the seventies tan: “I thinned everything down so it wasn’t so heavy.
 Olivia’s got beautiful skin but she was very pale and we wanted to give her that kind of seventies sunshine glow.
 Everyone wanted to be tanned, that was the look.”

 Bronzer aside, peach blush was an essential tool in creating a gorgeous glowing complexion for any seventies girl.
 Heavy-duty foundations had already fallen off the radar due to the fresh-faced fad and rosy pink cheeks were gaining some serious street cred.

 Will you be donning the disco look anytime soon?
-Tweet us @sofeminineUK
+Tweet us your selfies @sofeminineUK

 You might also like: